 This page explains everything you need to know for making sure your streams are well moderated and safe, so your stream is a positive, welcoming space.

-We are also running a workshop that goes through everything you need to get started.
-Please feel free to select a workshop below (if you can't make it, a recording will be shared):
+We will be running a workshop that goes through everything you need to get started.
+You will be able to select your workshop with the button below shortly (if you can't make it, a recording will be shared):

 Setting up automod

 Twitch comes with ways to safeguard and moderate chat messages:

 In addition to Twitch's methods, there are a variety of bots that offer extra safety features and moderation.
 I will talk more about these in the workshops!
 We will tell you more about these once they are arranged.

 Adding Twitch stream rules

 If you make rules that people must follow when watching your stream in advance, setting this clear expectation means it is more likely your Twitch chat will be a positive space.
 You can set Twitch chat rules by going to ‘Settings’ > ‘Channels & Videos’ then adding rules from there.

 You can make the rules whatever you like, but here are some basic rules that could be a good starting point:

 Respect other humans

 Try to include everyone